FAIR School: Departments

 FAIR School extends its reach to a wide variety of arts, including:

 Theatre

 The Theatre department at FAIR school works with Stages Theater Company to produce two shows each year: a fall musical and spring play.
 InterDistrict Downtown School also holds performances on the FAIR School stage.

 Dance

 FAIR's Dance instruction focuses mainly on modern dance, with classes taught daily in the FAIR dance space.
 The school holds various dance performances by the students throughout the year.

 Visual arts

 The Visual Arts teacher at FAIR School teaches sculpting, wheel throwing, body structure, sketching, landscapes, primitive outdoor pottery firing, and more.
 Students help dig a hole, which is lined with sawdust.
-The clay pieces are wrapped in copper wire, seaweed, splatter with salt water and other materials, which affect the coloring of the clay pieces, which will then be wrapped in newspaper.
+The clay pieces are wrapped in copper wire, seaweed, splattered with salt water and other materials, which affect the coloring of the clay pieces, which will then be wrapped in newspaper.
 For most of the school day the students monitor the fire and keep it going.